SECURITIES AND EXCHANGE COMMISSION

 Our margins vary.

-Our profit margins vary due to a number of factors, which may include customer demand and shipment volume; our manufacturing processes; product mix; inventory levels; tariffs; freight costs; and new accounting pronouncements or changes in existing accounting practices or standards.
+Our profit margins vary due to a number of factors, which may include customer demand and shipment volume; capital expenditures and resulting depreciation; our manufacturing processes; product mix; inventory levels; tariffs; freight costs; and new accounting pronouncements or changes in existing accounting practices or standards.
 In addition, we operate in a highly competitive market environment that might adversely affect pricing for our products.
 Because we own much of our manufacturing capacity, a significant portion of our operating costs is fixed.
+With our planned capacity expansions, we expect capital expenditures and depreciation to increase.
 In general, these fixed costs do not decline with reductions in customer demand or factory loadings, and can adversely affect profit margins as a result.

 Legal and regulatory risks